“It’s wonderful and every institution should have it.

 5.6 Invest in equipment and technology to ensure safety and security for residents and staff

-Paraglide offers never-before-captured data and alert systems to meet the need for increased surveillance to prevent pressure ulcers, contributing to a more informed and responsive wound care management program.
+Paraglide offers never-before-captured data and alert systems to meet the need for increased surveillance to prevent pressure injuries, contributing to a more informed and responsive wound care management program.
 It improves resident quality of care and of life, supports the workforce to provide the best care, and improves system accountability.

 Contact us to find out more about how Paraglide can: